micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-And strictly charged them _and_ sharply warned them not to make Him [^d]publicly known.
+And strictly charged them _and_ sharply warned them not to make Him publicly known.